sajswl/encryptonize-core/documentation/api/api-v2.md

 ## `storage.AddPermission`

-Adds a User to the access list of the specified `storage.Object`.
-This call can fail if the caller does not have access to the `storage.Object`, if the target user does not exist, or if the Storage Service cannot reach the auth storage.
+Adds a User to the access list of the specified object.
+This call can fail if the caller does not have access to the object, if the target user does not exist, or if the Storage Service cannot reach the auth storage.
 In these cases, an error is returned.

 ```